 My mantra for cooking has always been “why spend hours in the kitchen when you can free up the time for something else by substituting the ingredients”.
 This is what this recipe is about - easy gbegiri soup with canned beans, which is easy to put together without sacrificing the flavors associated with the dish.

-If like me, you like to eat gbegiri soup, but discouraged from making it because of the multiple steps and long preparation time, then this is for you.
+If you like “gbegiri and ewedu”, but discouraged from making it because of the multiple steps and long preparation time required to cook the gbegiri, then this is for you.

 What Is Gbegiri Soup?